SEARCH

 It became clearer after President Obama’s re-election that we're two Americas.
 Has our country been this divided since the Vietnam War, or perhaps the Civil War?
 Mr. Obama captured just fifty-one percent of the popular vote.

 Last November, I anticipated more reaction from voters in the Center, due in part to the now infamous, You didn’t build that quip.
-I believed it validated deep concerns held by many that President Obama remains anti-business and anti-free market.
+I believed it validated deep concerns held by many Americans that President Obama remains anti-business and anti-free market.
 I also believed there was no way to take such a gaffe out of context (as claimed by the President and his defenders) and that the ripple effect would devastate the President's campaign.
 I was obviously wrong about the fallout as far fewer swing voters in the Center cared about the issue than I'd imagined.
 Setting aside the unpredictable American Center, the two Americas of Blue and Red remain far apart in their belief systems.

 However, Red America doesn't believe our nation flourished exclusively, or even principally, for these reasons.
-Red America believes, it was limited government, free markets and personal freedom that enabled growth and prosperity in the first place coupled with virtues of initiative, smart risk-taking and hard work.
-Red America points to history that suggests the inevitable outcome of unchecked deficit-spending and taxation courts disaster and that we're already witnessing the decline.
+Red America believes, it was limited government, free markets and personal freedom that enabled growth and prosperity in the first place coupled with initiative, smart risk-taking and hard work.
+Red America points to history that suggests the inevitable outcome of unchecked deficit-spending and taxation courts disaster and that we're already witnessing our decline.

 Red America remains convinced that one of the most perilous problems faced by our nation today is federal spending and that added taxation, by any other name or game, is more of an enabler to the fiscal problem, than a cure.
 For this view, Red America is often labeled by Blue as extremists.